brette-0/patchlib/docs/package_docs/patchlib.bps_docs.md

 # `patchlib.bps`
-`patchlib.bps` is an in-dev `bps` handler, which is currently undergoing fundamental development and has no functioning garuntee yet.
+`patchlib.bps` is an in-dev `bps` handler, which is currently undergoing fundamental development and has no functioning guarantee yet.

-- ~~Total control of every byte in the IPS~~
-- Serializable objects for sharing/extended use
+- Serialisable objects for sharing/extended us
-- ~~Lightweight filesize sitting only at `17kb`~~
-- Checksum validation bypass *(unreccomended)*
+- Checksum validation bypass *(not recommended)*

 ## BPS Handling
 `patchlib` is useful for *most* elements of `bps` handling, even some that are likely to be left unused.